You are viewing a free preview of this lesson.

 Examiner's tip: Use the term hamartia (tragic flaw) in your essays — it shows sophisticated understanding of the genre.
 You could write: "Shakespeare presents Macbeth's hamartia as his 'vaulting ambition', which drives him to commit regicide and ultimately leads to his destruction."

 Macbeth was written in a world where kings ruled by divine right, witchcraft was a capital offence, and a recent assassination attempt had shaken the nation.
-Every choice Shakespeare makes — from the Scottish setting to the supernatural elements to the horrifying consequences of regicide — is shaped by this context.
+Every choice Shakespeare makes — from the Scottish setting to the supernatural elements to the stark consequences of regicide — is shaped by this context.
 Understanding this world is the foundation for everything that follows.